Cedar River (Washington): River modifications and management

 The upper Cedar River watershed is a protected area called the Cedar River Municipal Watershed.
-About 90,000 acres (364 km²) in size, it is owned by the City of Seattle.
+About 90,000 acres (364 km^{2}) in size, it is owned by the City of Seattle.
 The Cedar River Watershed provides drinking water for 1.4 million people in the greater Seattle area.
 About two-thirds of King County uses water from the Cedar River Watershed, over 100 e6USgal per day.
 The reservoirs and pipeline infrastructure is owned and operated by Seattle Public Utilities.
 Public access is restricted and the area is managed as a wilderness in order to protect water quality.

 Chester Morse Lake is the main storage reservoir of the Cedar River Watershed system.
 Pipelines route water to the Seattle area from Landsburg, at the western edge of the protected watershed area.

-Before 1912 the Cedar River did not empty into Lake Washington but rather into the Black River.
+Before 1912, the Cedar River did not empty into Lake Washington but rather into the Black River.
 The Black River drained the southern end of Lake Washington, flowing south then west to join the Green River.
 The Black–Green confluence created the Duwamish River, which emptied into Elliott Bay.
 In 1911, there was a major flood along the lower Cedar River.
 This prompted the city of Renton to make a diversion canal so that the Cedar River emptied into Lake Washington instead of the Black River.
 The diversion was completed in 1912.
 The Cedar River's water, via Lake Washington, still ultimately flowed into the Black River, Duwamish River, and into Elliott Bay.